GiovanniSalmeri/yellow-analytics/README.md

 ## How to add a cookie consent banner

-This extension adds analytics by Matomo, Google Analytics, Facebook Pixel or Hotjar to the site and creates a GDPR-compliant cookie consent banner which enables or disables them.
+This extension adds analytics by [Matomo](https://matomo.org/docs/installation/), [Google Analytics](https://marketingplatform.google.com/about/analytics/), [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel/implementation) or [Hotjar](https://www.hotjar.com/) to the site and creates a GDPR-compliant cookie consent banner which enables or disables them.

+In order to use this extension

 ## Settings